 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Sutji is from Indonesia.
+She has 2 children.
 She needs a loan of $125 to purchase more herbal drinks and milk to increase her inventory.

 Sutji is a mother of two children who lives in Surabaya City.
 She sells herbal drinks and milk on a stand adjacent to her house.
 She lacks advertising and has had difficulty growing her business.